patrickfuller/fomms-2015/optimization/README.md

 383412 function calls (383301 primitive calls) in 1.560 seconds
 ```

+This uses [ctypes](https://docs.python.org/2/library/ctypes.html), which is in the standard lib.
+However, I recommend [cffi](https://cffi.readthedocs.org/en/latest/) (`conda install cffi`).
+It does the same thing, but allows you to accomplish it by simply pasting headers into your code.
+You should also check out using newer languages instead of C, as they can reduce development time without impacting speed.
+For example, [the same approach works with rust](https://www.youtube.com/watch?v=3CwJ0MH-4MA).

 #####Using all of your processors

 When most programming languages were made, people programmed on single-core computers.
 Code written in these languages only uses one core.
 Now, even our phones have multiple CPU cores and integrated GPUs!
 These cores are all sitting around doing nothing - a waste of resources.
 Especially in the case of [embarrassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) operations, you're leaving speed behind by constraining your code to one core.